gap-packages/NormalizInterface/README.md

 ## Installation

 NormalizInterface supports GAP 4.9 or later, and Normaliz 3.5.4 or later.
+However, we recommend using the most recent versions -- at the time this is written, that means GAP 4.11.1 and Normaliz 3.9.1.

 Assuming you have a suitable version installed, you still need to compile Normaliz.
 There is a complicating factor, however: Normaliz